A work in Progress

 At typically 145W output and a grid power cost of 17.58c/KWh (+tax) the panel produces about 2.5c worth of power per hour.
 Assuming a good average day of output I estimate a payback period on the panel of 5-7 years.
 This does not include the cost of controller, cable, mountings or installation.
 So the actual payback may be more like 10 years.

-In 2017 I added two 270W panels and a 30A MPPT charge controller to the 24V system.
+Mid 2017 I added two 270W panels and a 30A MPPT charge controller to the 24V system.
 This was just hooked up to the existing system.
 It’s interesting to note that the original PWM controller does all it can and the MPPT controller tops up from there, leading to the larger panels doing less of the work.
-But in less than optimum conditions, the MPPT system takes over.
+But in less than optimum conditions, the MPPT system takes over and is better than the PWM system.

 Power Factor, load quality and DC